Client Uploads with Vercel Blob

 onUploadCompleted: async ({ blob, tokenPayload }) => {

-// Get notified of client upload completion
+// Called by Vercel API on client upload completion

 console.log('blob upload completed', blob, tokenPayload);